-I destroyed this book like one of Jerek’s axes splitting a head open.
+I destroyed The Grim Company by Luke Scull like one of Jerek’s axes splitting a head open.
 It’s been a little while since I’ve done that.
-Luke Scull has rocketed into my list of favourite authors.
+Scull has rocketed into my list of favourite authors.

 The Grim Company tells the story of the building war between god-slaying magelords and the roles a would-be hero, an aged barbarian exile, a crippled mage, a rebel, and the leader of the antagonist’s elite guard would play in it – all the way up to the thoroughly enjoyable final battle.